koksyncho/PizzaBot/README.md

-# VoiceRecognition
+# PizzaBot
-A project attempting to simulate speech recognition and speech understanding.
+A project attempting to simulate an online pizza purchase and delivery system.